anderson-github-classroom/csc-448-student/assignments/Syllabus.md

 manual_answers["question_3"] = widgets.RadioButtons(
             options=[
                 'Yes.
 The exact times are scheduled for each student, but Friday is always synchronous', 'Yes.
-The exact times are schedule for each student including Friday.', 'No.'
+The exact times are scheduled for each student including Friday.', 'No.'
             ],
             layout={'width': 'max-content'},